This post may contain affiliate links. Please see my disclosure policy for more details.

 After five weeks of camping across the south coast of Australia from Perth, my travel mate, Michi, and I arrived in Adelaide and met up with Mirka again in time for Christmas.
 Luckily, I’d already lined up a house sit before we’d even left Perth.

 While other backpackers forked out on peak-season prices for bunk beds in noisy dorm rooms, the three of us spent the hottest Christmas and New Year us Europeans had ever experienced in an air-conditioned Adelaide bungalow.

 This was all in return for looking after Diesel, a gentle giant of a German Shepherd, who wanted nothing more than to play with his teddy bear and the hose pipe!

 Our youth stood in our favour for this house sit as the owners didn’t think the elderly people who’d applied would cope with such a large and boisterous dog!
 Being out in the suburbs meant the house had plenty of space to clean out the car and camping gear, ready for our next adventure.

 TIPS FOR HOUSE SITTING IN AUSTRALIA DURING THE HOLIDAYS

-SUPPLY: the school summer holidays fall at Christmas time in Oz, so even though lots of people want them, there are actually tonnes of available house sits.
-Now I have experience I’m actually inundated with paid offers at Christmas time and get booked almost a year in advance.
+- SUPPLY: the school summer holidays fall at Christmas time in Oz, so even though lots of people want them, there are actually tonnes of available house sits.
+Now I have experience I’m actually inundated with offers for paid house sits at Christmas time and get booked almost a year in advance.